-There is simply no denying the fact that the Museum of Islamic Art in Cairo has earned the right to be in a very favorable position on any list of top Cairo tourism attractions.
+Even though you won’t see the Museum of Islamic Art featured in all of our Cairo tour packages, it has earned the right to be in a very favorable position on any list of top Cairo tourism attractions.
 Not only is it by far and away the very best museum of Islamic art in Cairo, but it is also considered to be one of the very best Islamic art museums in the entire world.

 This truly magnificent museum is home to more than 100,000 artifacts, but of these, only about 4,500 are on display at any one time, while the remaining artifacts are locked away in storage.
 One of the main things which set the Museum of Islamic Art apart from other similar museums is the fact that the artifacts at this museum come from all over the Islamic world, and they are representative of all periods of Islamic history.